saltstack/libnacl/doc/topics/raw_hash.rst

 Raw Hash Functions
 ==================

-The nacl library comes with sha256 ad sha512 hashing libraries.
-The do not seem to offer any benefit over python's hashlib, bt for completeness they are included.
+The nacl library comes with sha256 and sha512 hashing libraries.
+They do not seem to offer any benefit over python's hashlib, but for completeness they are included.
 Creating a hash of a message is very simple:

 .. code-block:: python